Current concert organizing activities:

 St Barnabas is a large church built in 1916 with a fine choral tradition and a magnificent, newly-installed organ.
 I have been a parishioner at the church since 1985.
 In 2007 I bought a Bösendorfer concert grand, previously used by the BBC at Maida Vale Studios.
-This fine instrument has been the basis for all the concerts held since then, and these have raised over £210,000 for the organ and church.
-Friday lunchtime concerts (now totalling over 430) were started in September 2007, and there have been 13weekend festivals and 6 series of Summer Proms.
-The festivals have included 3 complete cycles of Beethoven sonatas, played by 32 pianists in a 2 day festival, as well as festivals devoted to the piano music of Chopin (three times), Liszt and Haydn, each involving 20 or more pianists, as well as 3 organ festivals.
-All the concerts have involved much support from friends within the St Barnabas community, notably Nick Barnes and Peter Haisman.
+This fine instrument was been the basis for all the concerts held since then, and these raised over £250,000 for the organ and church.
+Friday Lunchtime Concerts (now totalling over 530) were started in September 2007, and there were 13 Weekend Festivals and 6 series of Summer Proms.
+The festivals included 3 complete cycles of Beethoven sonatas, played by 32 pianists in a 2 day festival, as well as festivals devoted to the piano music of Chopin (three times), Liszt and Haydn, each involving 20 or more pianists, as well as 3 organ festivals.
+All the concerts involved much support from friends within the St Barnabas community, notably Nick Barnes and Peter Haisman.
 These concerts have now finished in the pandemic.

 Combined total of concerts

 St Mary's Perivale : An archive of all concerts is available here .
 There were between 38 and 54 concerts per year from 2005 onwards, totalling 516 at the end of 2015.
 From 2017 onwards we have exceeded 100 concerts per year, and the total to the end of 2019 is 917 concerts.
 We will pass the 1000 concert mark in November 2020.
 We reach 1343 concerts on July 23rd 2023

-St Barnabas Ealing : An archive of concerts is available on http://www.barnabites.org/concerts/concertarchive/ , and comprise over 430 Friday lunchtime recitals, 13 weekend festivals (with 45 ‘sessions' or long concerts) and 6 series of Summer Proms (49 evening concerts).
-The total of concerts at St Barnabas between 2007 and 2020 was 657, raising £250,000.
+St Barnabas Ealing : An archive of all concerts is available here and comprised over 540 Friday lunchtime recitals, 13 weekend festivals (with 45 ‘sessions' or long concerts) and 6 series of Summer Proms (49 evening concerts).
+The total of concerts held at St Barnabas between 2007 and 2020 was 657, raising £250,000.
 These have now finished.

 The total of concerts in Ealing from 2004 to the end of 2015 was 993.
 The 1000th concert took place on January 20th 2016 at St Mary's Perivale and the 1500th concert was celebrated in July 2019.
 The 2000th concert will take place on Sunday July 23th.